Community remembers Wichita police captain with last ride

 “That showed every day in his work, his work ethic and how he dealt with people every day,” Burks said.

-Friends said Germany’s legacy will inspire officers both locally and across the country.
+Friends said Germany’s legacy would inspire officers both locally and across the country.

 “He was an outstanding man, and he’s one of the examples of the good guys finishing first,” Burks said.